RobertDober/lab42_tmux2/README.md

     config
       # options for wait_for
-      pre_wait_interval 0.1  # Before checking for text
-      post_wait_interval 0.1 # After text has shown up in pane wait_timeout 4         # Do not wait longer than that
+      pre_wait_interval 0.1  # Before checking for text in s, defaults to nil post_wait_interval 0.1 # After text has shown up in pane, defaults to nil wait_timeout 4         # Do not wait longer than that, defaults to 2s

       verbose true           # Talk to stdout for post mortem analyse end